secretstartups/handbook/internships/index.html.md

 {:toc .hidden-md .hidden-lg}

 # <i class="far fa-newspaper" id="biz-tech-icons"></i>  About

-GitLab has established an internship program that offers students, graduates, career switchers, and those returning to the workforce an opportunity to further their careers.
+In 2020, and again in 2022, GitLab established an internship program that offers students, graduates, career switchers, and those returning to the workforce an opportunity to further their careers.
 Our goal is to run an inclusive engineering internship program to provide all qualifying candidates with a fair and equal opportunity.
 This program allows us to create opportunities for candidates, diversify the experience levels of our teams, and bring fresh perspectives to our initiatives.

 On this page, you'll learn more about how we first began this program, how to get involved as an engineering team, and [how to request an intern for your team](/handbook/engineering/internships/#how-to-request-an-intern-for-your-team).

-As positions become available we will post the link to apply on this page.
+As we head into 2023, we are evaluating our internship offerings in the Engineering Devision.
+When positions become available we will post the link to apply on this page.

 ## Engineering Internship Program

 To validate and refine our approach to offering internships at an [all-remote company](/company/culture/all-remote/getting-started/), we launched a program between May 2020 and August 2020.
-Due to its success at GitLab, we have decided to roll out internships on a more continuous basis.
+In 2022 we [iterated on this process](https://about.gitlab.com/company/team/structure/working-groups/engineering-internship/), introducing an associate level for backend, frontend, and fullstack positions as an option for hiring and a pathway from internships.

 # <i class="fas fa-users" id="biz-tech-icons"></i> Get involved